OpenDSA/OpenDSA/RST/en/Glossary.rst

    physical form
       The implementation of a data type as a data structure.
-      Contrast to the :term:`logical form` for the data type.
+      Contrast to the :term:`physical form` for the data type.

    Pigeonhole Principle
       A commonly used lemma in Mathematics.
 A typical variant states: